pooltogether/v4-ui/README.md

 # PoolTogether V4 UI

-User interface to interact with version 4 of the PoolTogether prize savings protocol.
+UI to interact with version 4 of the PoolTogether prize savings protocol.

 # Setup